tobie/www.tobie.me/index.md

 a small web app that tells the time using words.
 Some people liked it so much it became a real clock in Durham, England.

-Here's a still, ironically taken before
+Here's a still--ironically taken before
 I noticed the host laptop was running Arial instead of Helvetica.
-Oh well!

 ![Helvetictoc displayed in Durham, Englad at night.](http://blog.internalreflections.co.uk/wp-content/uploads/2013/12/IMG_3135-Edit.jpg)
 <small>Photo credit: [Scott Silburn](http://blog.internalreflections.co.uk/).</small>